rbturnbull/orthoflow/docs/workflow_dev.md

     - first align the protein (amino acid) file with MAFFT
     - Then back-translate the alignment to codons based on the CDS sequences, yielding a correspond alignment of nucleotide sequences.
     - I wrote a snakemake rule for the MAFFT step: mafft_aa.
-    - this will need to be updated to point to the right input and output directories
+    - This will need to be updated to point to the right input and output directories

-    - Back-translation step yet to be implemented
+8. Filtering

+    - To be considered an optional step.
+    - We talked about this during our 8 April meeting.
+Steps to be specified in further detail.

+8b.
+Wrapping up alignment module

+    - Aligned (amino acid) sequences need to be translated back to the original CDS.
+Two steps need to be taken to achieve this.
+First, the original CDSs need to be located.
+I wrote a prototype script (matching_CDSs.py) that does this.
+This needs to be updated to point to the right input files.
+The second step is to create a codon-based alignment of the CDSs that matches the AA alignment.
+Phykit implements this, with the thread_dna function.
     - At the end, the sequence IDs need to be trimmed down to contain just the taxon identifier and produce clean output for the next stages.
 I wrote "ext_scripts/seqID_taxon_only.pl" to do this and added a rule for this.
 We probably want this running in a conda environment to be safe but I haven't done that.
     - Retain output files of both AA and NT, important intermediary output

-8. Filtering

-    - TBD
-    - to be considered an optional step
-    - the output files again exist as AA and NT, and are important intermediary output

 ## Gene tree module